Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

 \paragraph{Metrics}

 We evaluate VIF/AIF using 3 metrics namely \emph{decrease in clean accuracy} ($\downarrow$C),\emph{ Trojan accuracy} (T), and \emph{decrease in recovery accuracy} ($\downarrow$R).
 The first is the difference between the classification accuracies of clean images before and after filtering.
 The second is the attack success rate of Trojan images after filtering.
-The last is the difference between the classification accuracy of clean images before filtering and that of the corresponding Trojan images after filtering. \emph{For all the 3 metrics, lower values are better}. $\downarrow$C and $\downarrow$R are computed on $\Data_{\text{test}}$.
+The last is the difference between the classification accuracy of clean images before filtering and that of the corresponding Trojan images after filtering.
+Smaller values of the metrics indicate better results. $\downarrow$C and $\downarrow$R are computed on $\Data_{\text{test}}$.
 T is computed on $\Data'_{\text{test}}$ under single-target attacks and $\Data_{\text{test}}$ under all-target attacks.
 This ensures that T can be $0$ in the best case.
 Otherwise, T will be around $1/K$ where $K$ is the total number of classes. $\downarrow$C and $\downarrow$R are upper-bounded by 1 and can be negative.

 We evaluate VIFtC/AIFtC using FPR and FNR.
 FPR/FNR is defined as the proportion of clean/Trojan images having different/similar class predictions when the filter $\Filter$ is applied and not applied.
 FPR is computed on $\Data_{\text{test}}$.
 FNR is computed on $\Data'_{\text{test}}$ under single-target attacks and $\Data_{\text{test}}$ under all-target attacks.
 Both metrics are in {[}0, 1{]} and smaller values of them are better.
 Interestingly, FPR and FNR are strongly correlated to $\downarrow$C and T, respectively.
 FPR/FNR is exactly equal to $\downarrow$C/T if $\Classifier$ achieves perfect clean/Trojan accuracy.